-Several of our members and supporters have created online lessons, activities and demonstrations to help you make the most of your time at home.
+Several of our members and supporters, and major art and craft institutions have created online lessons, activities and demonstrations to help you make the most of your time at home.

 Here are just a few that we know about.
 Please send details of others you know or, or have created yourself, to email@example.com We’ll put as many as we can on our website or link to them from our Facebook page.